-In January 2007, the operator submitted an application for the RPA to the County.
-A detailed geologic report was required of the mine operator following receipt of the 2007 application.
-The geology report was completed and a revised application was submitted in July 2011.
-The 2011 revised application was the basis for the June 26, 2012 RPA.
-The RPA is designed to address mining activity over the next 19 years with an end date of 2032.
+The County Board of Supervisors approved a Reclamation Plan Amendment (RPA) for Permanente Quarry on June 26, 2012.
+Eighty-nine Conditions of Approval (COAs) are applied to the amended reclamation plan that incorporate both SMARA and non-SMARA requirements as well as mitigation and monitoring measures identified under CEQA.
+The RPA is designed to address mining activity over the next 18 years with an end date of 2032.
 The 2012 RPA has three phases of reclamation that coincide with the completion of mining and reclamation of the EMSA in Phase I; backfilling of the North Quarry with WMSA overburden in Phase 2; and final reclamation grading and re-vegetation in Phase 3.
 Table 2 of the RPA lists the time intervals for each of the three mining phases.

 The 2012 RPA changed the final reclamation of the mine from what was approved in the 1985 Reclamation Plan.
 In some areas, this change is significant.
 The previous reclamation work done in portions of the north facing slopes of the WMSA will now be removed during Phase 2 as this overburden stockpile is excavated and then material placed as backfill in the North Quarry.
 The RPA now includes the PCRA.
 The PCRA reclamation activities approved in the RPA has seven (7) restoration subareas within the creek that have been disturbed by previous mining activities.
-A recent April 2013 settlement agreement between Lehigh and the Sierra Club requires that the design of the reclamation of Permanente Creek be revised and a new Conceptual Creek Restoration Plan be submitted to all pertinent agencies by October 7, 2013 and submittal of all necessary permit and approval applications to appropriate agencies by August 30, 2014.
-The settlement requires that creek restoration work be completed within two years of receipt of all necessary permits and approvals.